SumiSastri/dev-blogs/docs/what-is-computer-code/part3-code-transpiling-shims-sourcemaps.md

 Transpilers now go through the process of de-sugaring (removing the syntatical sugar added by newer versions of code that make it easier for the code writer to work with) ES6 to ES13 back into the older machine-readable JavaScript.

-So while syntactical sugar is syntax added to a code that makes it easy to work with, transpiling reverses this process and makes the process more basic for binary computation and machine-readable code.

 Transpilers perform the following tasks:

 1. Creating an Abstract Traversal Tree (AST) instead of the DOM